 Scope and Audience

-This policy applies to any person who is employed by Boise State.
-Applies to employees on or off duty at a Boise State Workplace.
+This policy applies to any person who is employed by Boise State University and any employee on or off duty at a Boise State University workplace.

 - Idaho Code §18-3309